jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 And once we see how these different concepts relate to HexArch/P&A, we can see how they relate to each other.
 For example, Anti-Corruption Layer and Adapter are the same concept in two different contexts.

 # Summary
 This has been a brief introduction to HexArch/P&A. Hopefully it has whetted your appetite for more.
 I’ll focus upon different aspects of HexArch/P&A in subsequent blogs posts.
-I’ll add forward links when those blogs are posted.

 If you want to learn more about HexArch/P&A in the interim, please do so with some of the references provided below.